hive-discover/Hive-Discover-Backend/README.md

 # Hive-Discover Backend-Code

-In this repo you can find anything which is relevant for our data processing at our service.
+In this repo you can find anything that happens in the background while using our Service.